-- How To Choose The Right Fonts For Your Brand In 5 Steps
+- Five Steps on How To Choose the Right Fonts for Your Brand

-- 5 Great Examples Of Brand Font Use
+- Five Great Examples of Brand Font Use

-- 20 Best Free License Fonts You Can Include In Your Brand Style Guide Today
+- 20 Best Free License Fonts You Can Include in Your Brand Style Guide

 What Is Brand Typography?

-Brand typography is a visual element of brand style guide, or brand book, that arranges your business's written copy in a legible way and aligns your messaging with your brand personality.
+Brand typography is a visual element of a brand style guide, or a brand book, that arranges your business's written copy in a legible way and aligns your messaging with your brand personality.

-Brand typography is not quite the same as brand font or typeface, although they are all closely related.
+Brand typography is not exactly the same as brand font or typeface, although they are all closely related.

 - Fonts are the elements that constitute one typeface, such as weights, widths, and styles.

-- Typography gives the brand a meaning: Typefaces and fonts convey the values and the tone of your brand just like your colors do.
-Typography has a diverse set of connotations and presents what your brand stands for: clean, modern and simple sans-serif fonts reverberate with the audience in a different way than old-fashioned serifs.
-Monospaced fonts have a technological feel while blackletter while script fonts are more personal.
-That’s why it is important to choose typography wisely AND understand why you’re using it.
+Clean, modern, and simple sans-serif fonts reverberate with the audience in a different way than old-fashioned serifs.
+Monospaced fonts have a technological feel, while script fonts are more personal.
+That’s why it is important to choose typography wisely and understand why you’re using it.

 - How does my brand’s typography make me feel?